Caroline Waters - "Heartfelt & engaging"

 Caroline starred in her first movie at age three and often performed as a duo with her legendary entertainer dad, Per Asplin.
 She toured with the National Theatre of Norway at age seven and eight, had a musical written for her to star in at nine, introduced Danny Kaye to Norway at ten, hosted her own TV-show at twelve, performed for the International Olympic Committee in Switzerland at fourteen, in a bid to bring the Winter Olympics to Lillehammer.
 By age sixteen she had become a celebrated Jazz entertainer and musical ambassador for her home country, Norway, with more than 2000 shows to her name.
 As a voice over artist, she is best know for her roles as Christopher Robin and Roo in Norwegian film versions of Winnie The Poo.

 Waters graduated top of her class at The Dick Grove School of Music in Los Angeles, where she also received the prestigious Vocal Achievement Award.
 She released her first solo album, Compassion, in memory of Stefanie Stroh, shortly thereafter.
 The search for Stefanie, who mysteriously vanished without a trace in the Nevada desert, was instrumental in helping Caroline find her true calling.
 Since then, Caroline has been a fierce advocate for equality and human rights, promoting child abuse awareness and assisting in the search for missing people.

 After receiving a Permanent US Resident status as an Alien of Extraordinary Ability in the Arts, Caroline established her music production companies in Los Angeles (California), Oslo (Norway) and Åmål (Sweden).
-Waters' productions, so far, include nine albums, music for nine films and two one-woman shows, two musical comedies, one musical thriller and numerous live shows.
+Waters' productions, so far, include ten albums, music for ten films and two one-woman shows, two musical comedies, one musical thriller and numerous live shows.